Foam Tape Allergy a Sticky Situation

 Detailed Description

 This was a prospective, interventional trial.
-We enrolled a cohort of consenting, healthy physicians, nurses, and ancillary staff at a teaching facility who did not have known hypersensitivity to foam tape.
-Study investigators applied a 2x2 inch piece of 3M microfoam adhesive to the medial aspect of each subject's upper arm.
+The investigators enrolled a cohort of consenting, healthy physicians, nurses, and ancillary staff at a teaching facility who did not have known hypersensitivity to foam tape.
+Study investigators applied a 2x2 inch piece of 3M micro-foam adhesive to the medial aspect of each subject's upper arm.
 The contralateral arm served as a reference for comparison.
 The adhesive remained in place for 48 hours and the study authors assessed patients utilizing the previously validated Cutaneous Irritancy Scoring System (CISS).
 Categorical variables analyzed by chi-square, continuous variables with t-tests.

 Study Type